A method to segment maps from different modalities using free space layout -- MAORIS : MAp Of RIpples Segmentation: Experiments

 \subsection{Evaluation of the parameters' stabilities}

 We did a stability analysis of every parameter of our method using median MCC as a measure of segmentation goodness.
-We ran the analyses over a subset of Bormann's dataset (16 maps) and all maps in our sketch dataset against one of the user's ground truth segmentation.
+We ran the analyses over the 16 smallest uncluttered maps of Bormann's dataset and all maps in our sketch dataset against one of the user's ground truth segmentation.

-We first evaluated and confirmed that using 40\%, as the threshold value above which a region is determined to be a ripple, was a valid assumption.
-As can be seen in \cref{fig:ripples_p}, the MCC is stable between 30\% and 45\%, with the highest value at 40\%, confirming the validity of the threshold's value.
+We first confirmed that using 40\%, as the threshold value above which a region is determined to be a ripple, was a valid assumption.
+As can be seen in \cref{fig:ripples_p}, the MCC is best between 30\% and 45\%, with the highest value at 40\%, confirming the validity of the threshold's value.

-We then evaluated the segmentation results' stability to $t\_merging$ and $m$.
-As one can see in \cref{fig:meval}, the algorithm is not sensitive to the value of the margin $m$ for it has no influence on the sketch maps segmentation and only slightly increases the robot maps' segmentation's MCC when more than 0.
+We then evaluated the segmentation results' stability to $t\_merging$, the threshold for fusing adjacent regions with similar pixel values, and the margin $m$.
+As one can see in \cref{fig:meval}, the algorithm is not sensitive to the value of the margin $m$ for it has no influence on the sketch maps segmentation and only slightly increases the robot maps' segmentation's MCC when different than 0.
 In our work, we chose to have $m = 0.1$.
 The analysis for the threshold $t\_merging$ can be seen in \cref{fig:teval}.
-One can see that the segmentation goodness increases with $t\_merging$ but decreases passing a certain point: around $t\_merging = 0.5$ for the robot maps and $t\_merging = 0.35$ for the sketch maps.
-On the other hand, $t\_merging$ needs to be above $0.20$ for the segmentations of maps in Bormann's dataset to be correct.
-This difference of value in between sketch and robot maps comes from the presence of doors in between regions in robot maps.
-Doors allow the threshold to be higher since the contrast between adjacent regions (as in between the size of a room and the size of a door) is more important.
-However, sketch maps in our dataset have no doors, leading to lower median MCC values above $t\_merging=0.4$.
-To get good results but avoid the decreasing point for both sketch and robot maps, we chose $t\_merging = 0.3$.
-Hence regions between which the difference of size is more than 1/3 of the size of the biggest region are not merged together.
+One can see that the segmentation goodness increases with $t\_merging$ but decreases passing a certain point: around $t\_merging$ = $0.5$ for the robot maps and $t\_merging$ = $0.3$ for the sketch maps.
+Also, one should note that the MCCs over the robot maps is constant between $t\_merging$ = $0.2$ and $0.4$.
+Those different values between sketch and robot maps come from the presence of doors in between regions in robot maps.
+Doors create a separation between regions, even when they are of similar size, allowing the merging threshold to be higher without merging regions that shouldn't be merged.
+However, sketch maps in our dataset have no doors, leading to lower median MCC values above $t\_merging$ = $0.3$.
+To get good results for both sketch and robot maps, we chose $t\_merging$ = $0.3$.
+Hence, regions between which the difference of size is more than 1/3 of the size of the biggest region are not merged together.